-Before retirement, the DHA will accept an original document from the entity holding the account with a date that shows it is the most recently scheduled statement for the account but in no case earlier than 6 months from the effective date of the examination.
+Before retirement, the RHA will accept an original document from the entity holding the account with a date that shows it is the most recently scheduled statement for the account but in no case earlier than 6 months from the effective date of the examination.

-Upon retirement, the DHA will accept an original document from the entity holding the account that reflects any distributions of the account balance, any lump sums taken and any regular payments.
+Upon retirement, the RHA will accept an original document from the entity holding the account that reflects any distributions of the account balance, any lump sums taken and any regular payments.

-After retirement, the DHA will accept an original document from the entity holding the account dated no earlier than 12 months before that reflects any distributions of the account balance, any lump sums taken and any regular payments.
+After retirement, the RHA will accept an original document from the entity holding the account dated no earlier than 12 months before that reflects any distributions of the account balance, any lump sums taken and any regular payments.

-V. INCOME FROM EXCLUDED SOURCES
+V. INCOME FROM EXCLUDED SOURCES (PIH 2013-4)

-A detailed discussion of excluded income is provided in Chapter 6, Part I.
+Income that is fully A detailed discussion of excluded means the entire amount qualifies to be excluded from the annual income determination. is provided in Chapter 6, Part I.